Film / Honey, I Shrunk the Kids

 - Wild Teen Party: Happens in the third movie, while the parents are shrunk.

-- Would Hurt a Child: Dr. Hendrickson's team in the second film, try to tranquilize giant toddler Adam by firing giant tranquilzer darts at him.
-They end up electrocuting him in the process.
-Diane is understandably far less than pleased and she makes sure they know it.
+- Would Hurt a Child: Dr. Hendrickson's team in the second film tries to tranquilize giant toddler Adam by firing giant tranquilzer darts at him.
+They end up electrocuting him in the process, causing him to cry in one of the franchises' most heartbreaking scenes, and after traumatizing him to tears prepares to shoot him again.
+Diane is understandably far less than pleased and makes sure they know it.

 - Yank the Dog's Chain: